ryan-mcclue/unsw/comp3231/week3.md

      - call scheduler
      - scheduler asks kernel to switch to thread
        (TCB associated with a PCB.
 Only schedule threads, so if part of another process, then PCB also involved)
-     - kernel saves current sp and pc (from epc) into specific TCB. loads new sp from destination TCB, unloads trapframe and sets new pc
+     - kernel saves current sp and pc into specific TCB (so can be said processes share kernel stack memory) loads new sp from destination TCB, unloads trapframe and sets new pc
      SYSCALL:
      - restore trapframe
      - Will jump to EPC register to return, however will restore user mode in branch-delay slot So, `lw r27, epc; nop; jr r27; rfe`

-GCC MIPS calling convention (IMPORTANT: 'a' registers really r4-7):
-`v0/1` return value, `a0/3` for arguments, `s0/s7` conflicts
-`sp` (bottom of stack), `fp` frame pointer (top of stack frame) os161 uses the similar convention for its syscall ABI (gcc linux, where syscalls use a different register for argument 4 and return) syscall number in `v0`, return in `v0` if `a3` indicates no errno

-Syscalls have ABI and perform escalation with special cpu instructions

 User level threads only really better if have large numbers.
 This is because they don't incur context switch operations with TCB/PCBs